KDE/kaidan/CONTRIBUTING.md

 The system Kaidan is run on can apply a different icon theme than Kaidan's default.
 For good compatibility with various icon themes, it is often better to use the `-symbolic.svg` variant of an icon.

-## Builds and Dependencies

-On a daily basis, Kaidan is automatically built for various systems.
-Those *nightly builds* are based on Kaidan's *master* branch.

-Kaidan is packaged for several [Linux distributions](https://repology.org/project/kaidan/versions).
-For distributions supporting Flatpak, there is a [Flatpak configuration](https://invent.kde.org/network/kaidan/-/blob/master/.flatpak-manifest.json) (called [*manifest*](https://docs.flatpak.org/en/latest/manifests.html)) and its [reference](https://invent.kde.org/packaging/flatpak-kde-applications/-/blob/master/im.kaidan.kaidan.remoteapp) for [nightly builds](https://invent.kde.org/network/kaidan/-/wikis/using/flatpak).
-There is also a [Flatpak configuration](https://github.com/flathub/im.kaidan.kaidan/blob/master/im.kaidan.kaidan.json) for [stable builds on Flathub](https://flathub.org/apps/details/im.kaidan.kaidan).
-In addition, there is a [KDE Craft configuration](https://invent.kde.org/packaging/craft-blueprints-kde/-/blob/master/kde/unreleased/kaidan/kaidan.py) (called [*blueprint*](https://community.kde.org/Craft/Blueprints)) for [Windows, macOS and Android builds](https://binary-factory.kde.org/search/?q=kaidan).

-Dependencies are mainly managed by Kaidan's [CMakeLists](/CMakeLists.txt) file.
-When you add or remove dependencies, update the [README](/README.md#dependencies) and the [building guides](https://invent.kde.org/network/kaidan/-/wikis/home#building-kaidan-from-sources) as well.

-You also need to modify the KDE Craft and Flatpak configuration files for Kaidan.
-Only dependencies that are not configured by [KDE's Flatpak runtime](https://invent.kde.org/packaging/flatpak-kde-runtime) via its file `org.kde.Sdk.json.in`, need to be added to Kaidan's Flatpak configuration.
-It is sometimes needed to update the KDE Craft configurations for [QXmpp](https://invent.kde.org/packaging/craft-blueprints-kde/-/blob/master/qt-libs/qxmpp/qxmpp.py), [libomemo-c](https://invent.kde.org/packaging/craft-blueprints-kde/-/blob/master/libs/libomemo-c/libomemo-c.py) and [zxing-cpp](https://invent.kde.org/packaging/craft-blueprints-kde/-/blob/master/libs/zxing-cpp/zxing-cpp.py) as well.
-That way, Kaidan can be built correctly by KDE's automated process.
-As soon as the configuration files are updated and Kaidan is automatically built, the corresponding files can be downloaded.

-## Releases

-Kaidan's releases are marked by [tags](https://invent.kde.org/network/kaidan/-/tags).
-For each release, its source code and the source code's signature is [uploaded](https://download.kde.org/unstable/kaidan/) by one of Kaidan's maintainers.

-## Translations

-Kaidan is translated via [KDE Localization](https://l10n.kde.org/stats/gui/trunk-kf5/package/kaidan/).
-In order to make translations possible, you need to use `qsTr("<text>")` (Example: `qsTr("Login")`) for QML `string`'s and `tr(<text>)` (Example: `tr("Online")`) for `QString`s in C++.

-## QML and Javascript

-Please use `let` or `const` instead of `var` when you define a variable in JavaScript within a QML file.

 ## Graphics

 The preferred format for graphics in Kaidan is *SVG*.
 If SVG is not applicable like for screenshots, the graphic should have the format *PNG*.
+New graphics that are used at runtime must be added to the related [Qt resource collection file](data/images/images.qrc).

 ### Changes

-If you change a graphic, it might be necessary to run `utils/render-graphics.sh` in order to generate new PNG files from their original SVG files.
+If you change a graphic, it might be necessary to run [graphic rendering tool](utils/render-graphics.sh) in order to generate new PNG files from their original SVG files.
 Once the PNG files are created, the graphics need to be updated everywhere they are used (e.g., on Mastodon or in Kaidan's group chat).

 ### Optimization